epsilon537/boxlambda/documentation.markdown

 The Bus, or interconnect, is the fabric stitching together the SoC internal components.
 For this project, the two most relevant SoC internal bus specifications are [ARM's AXI bus](https://developer.arm.com/documentation/ihi0022/latest) and the Open-Source [Wishbone bus](https://wishbone-interconnect.readthedocs.io/en/latest/).

 AXI is very powerful, very popular, and very complex.
 It scales up well to very big SoCs.
 However, I don't think it scales down very well to simple SoCs, such as BoxLambda, where low latency and low complexity are more important than high bandwidth and scalability.
-Hence, for this project I'm electing to go with **Wishbone**.
+Hence, for this project, I'm electing to go with **Wishbone**.

 We'll be using the [Wishbone B4 specification](https://github.com/fossi-foundation/wishbone/blob/master/documents/spec/wbspec_b4.pdf).